sindhurajain/CS2103R/contents/insights.md

 so that no teammate is overloaded with work.
 <br>
 <br>
-You can also configure the chart to Group by "Labels" to ensure that each teammate has to chance to contribute to different areas of software development, like bug fixing, documentation and feature enhancements.
+You can also configure the chart to Group by "Labels" to ensure that each teammate has the chance to contribute to different areas of software development, like bug fixing, documentation and feature enhancements.
 </box>